pete-machine/torchbricks/README.md

   collection easily as a regular dictionary.
 It can also handle nested dictionary, allowing tags of bricks to be added/removed easily.

-## Concept 2: Bricks are grouped
+## Concept 2: Bricks are tagged
 Another important concept is that bricks can be executed in tags.

-To demonstrate how and why this is useful, we have added the `tag` argument to each brick and introduced `BrickLoss` brick.
+To demonstrate how and why this is useful, we have added the `tags` argument to each brick and introduced `BrickLoss` brick.

 ```python
 from torchbricks.bricks import BrickLoss